 Virginia's insurance laws require that most health insurance plans, including Managed Care Health Insurance Plans (MCHIPs): 1) provide certain benefits, known as mandated benefits, in each and every individual or group contract they offer in Virginia; and 2) offer and make available to you, as an individual policyholder, or your employer, if you have group coverage, the option to purchase certain benefits known as mandated offers of coverage.
 Mandates apply only to Virginia-issued contracts or policies.

-To read any of the specific mandated benefit or mandated offer statutes, click on the code citation below.
+To read any of the specific mandated benefit or mandated offer statutes,select the code citation below.

 §38.2-3408 Reimbursement for services provided by certain practitioners other than physicians